Skin Purging vs Breakouts: How to Tell the Difference

 Share

-If you started a new skincare product and suddenly your skin looks worse, you’re not alone.
+If you started a new skincare product and suddenly your skin looks worse, you're not alone.
+One of the most common questions in acne skincare is:

 "Is this skin purging… or am I breaking out?"